pmdevelopment/movie-agent/README.md

 To transcode all existing an new media to the usable encoding is *Part 1* of this software:

-* Converting Videos (Movies/Series) to h264/AC3
+* Converting videos (Movies/Series) to h264/AC3
 * Make sure its a MP4 container

 At the moment i am working at this step.
 My next steps will be:

 * Building a Amazon Fire TV App (based on the WebApp SDK), using the Plex Media Server API to browse and watch all media
-* Extend the movie and series informations, e.g. showing new episodes or movie sequels to existing media
+* Extend the movie and series information, e.g. showing new episodes or movie sequels to existing media

 The software is written in PHP and using Symfony2.
 Using a sqlite and the builtin server, the installation will be quick and easy.

+## What's working?

+**26.05.2015**

+* Init folders: set type of content
+* Scan folders: write all existing folder paths to database

+**27.05.2015**

+* Scan files: write all existing file paths to database
+* Transcode files: analyzing all streams of video file

+**Soon**

+* Transcode files: stream mapping
+* Transcode files: execute
+* Cleanup: move originals in backup store, delete after 30 days